obean/bank_tech_test/README.md

 ## Technologies
 - Program is written in Ruby
 - Test suite is written using Rspec
-  - Mocking of Time for testing used 'Timecop' gem
+  - Mocking of Time for testing used 'Timecop' Gem
+- Rubocop Gem is used for linting of program file, it has been disabled for spec files as the spec helper had errors and some expected outputs were long enough to be considered offences

 ## Approach
 - The way data was stored was key to how this code would be formatted